ssergy/react-image-annotate/README.md

 ### Development

-This project uses [react-storybook](https://storybook.js.org/).
 To begin developing run the following commands in the cloned repo.

 1. `yarn install`
-2. `yarn storybook`

-A browser tab will automatically open with the project components.

-See more details in the [contributing guidelines](https://github.com/waoai/react-image-annotate/wiki/Setup-for-Development).

 ### Icons